sider/runners/docs/how-to-write-a-new-runner.md

 The processor code defines:

-- the runner meta information, e.g. the runner name
+- the runner meta-information, e.g. the runner name
 - the runner schema for `sider.yml` (the Sider's configuration file)
 - how to run the tool
 - how to process the tool's execution results